joshlong-attic/bootiful-graalvm/README.md

-# bootiful-graalvm
+# Bootiful GraalVM

-don't be naïve about native
+Don't be naïve about native!